 Governments can take action by acknowledging the gender problem and implementing service delivery modes customized for women in the short run to improve access to Covid-19 vaccinations.
 Placing more women in leadership positions is critical in the longer run.

-A few weeks ago, Taimur Khan Jhagra, Health Minister and Finance Minister in Khyber Pakhtunkhwa, Pakistan, used his Twitter account to highlight gender gaps in COVID-19 vaccine uptake, noting that the uptake among women was less than half that of men.
+A few weeks ago, Taimur Khan Jhagra, Health Minister and Finance Minister in Khyber Pakhtunkhwa, Pakistan, used his Twitter account to highlight gender gaps in the Covid-19 vaccine uptake, noting that the uptake among women was less than half than the uptake among men.

 Make women feel safe:

 It is vital that women feel comfortable during their time at the vaccination site.
-In many places, the presence of female vaccinators appears to be a key lever for increasing female intake, and important difference from childhood vaccination campaigns where this tends not to be an issue.
+In many places, the presence of female vaccinators appears to be a key lever for increasing female uptake, and an important difference to childhood vaccination campaigns, where this tends not to be an issue.
 Government efforts in the short term may need to focus on resolving bottlenecks for recruiting and hiring female vaccinators.

 Make women feel comfortable:

 Finally, when thinking about sustainable and quality services for women it is important to consider the need for more women in leadership positions.
 According to the World Health Organisation, women comprise 70% of the global health workforce but hold only 25% of the leadership positions.
-More women leading action for other women may be the best long-term solution to prevent gender gaps in health service access from emerging.
+More women leading action for other women may be the best long-term solution to prevent gender gaps in accessing health services.